friphazeph/LLinal/README.md

   * **Strict Type & Signature Validation:** Command signatures are explicitly defined in C. At runtime, LLinal validates the types and number of arguments provided in an `.lln` script against these declared C function signatures.
   * **Modular Plugin System:** Custom commands are implemented as standard C functions and compiled into shared objects (`.so`).
 LLinal dynamically loads these plugins, providing a mechanism for extending functionality without modifying the core.
   * **Inert by default:** LLinal has *no* predefined commands.
 All execution is programmer-defined.
 This makes it safe by default, needing no sandboxing, but powerful if needed.
-  * **"Live-Execute-Die" Execution Model:** Each invocation of `lls -ro` operates as a single-shot process.
+  * **"Live-Execute-Die" Execution Model:** Each invocation of `lln -ro` operates as a single-shot process.
 It loads the necessary shared objects, executes the `.lln` script, and then terminates.
 This simplifies resource management and prevents state persistence across separate invocations.
   * **Scripts *will* be read to the end:** If the script file was successfully opened, it will be read and interpreted to the end, unless a command function implementation crashes or exits on purpose.
 Execution is equivalent to calling the same functions with the same arguments in order.
   * **Custom C Preprocessor Integration:** LLinal leverages a custom C preprocessor, built into the `lln` CLI itself (`lln -p`), to automate command registration and argument signature extraction from C source files.
   * **Composability via Standard I/O:** LLinal focuses solely on command execution.
 It uses only `stderr` streams for communication back to the orchestrating system or LLM agent, aligning with a UNIX-like philosophy for tool integration.